jspm/jspm-resolve/resolver-spec.md

 /^[a-z]+:(@[-_\.a-zA-Z\d]+\/)?[-_\.a-zA-Z\d]+@[^@<>:"/\|?*^\u0000-\u001F]+$/
 ```

 Package names must consist of either one or two path segments with a version - `registry:x@version` or `registry:@base/x@version`.
-The `@` prefix is required for two-segment package names in order to ensure the package boundary remains statically determinable for any project path.
+The `@` prefix is required for two-segment package names in order to ensure the package scope remains statically determinable for any project path.

 For compatibility with cross-platform file paths, the following character classes are not permitted in versions: `[@<>:"/\|?*^\u0000-\u001F]`.